kinglouis123/L02_12/README.md

 ### Building from source
 Please see `src/README.md` for instructions for running/installation from source.

-### Directly installing APK
-Included in this directory is the file `Stapp.apk`.
-Copy the file to your Android phone/emulator and open the file to install the app.

 ## Reports
 Our reports will be documented on our project website, in the `project-website` folder.
 Clone the repository and open the `index.html` file to access it.